Chandrashekhar08analyst/NBFC-Analytics-Hub/README.md

 ## 3. Data Synchronization
-This ensures that information across Master, Collection and other related datasets remains consistent and prevents mismatched business values during analysis.
+Relationships between Master, Disbursement, Collection and other datasets are validated to maintain consistency across the analytical system and prevent mismatched business values.

 ## 4. Feature Engineering
 Raw operational data does not always contain all the fields required for business analysis.
 Therefore, additional analytical features are created during the ETL process.
 Examples include:
 - Principal Recovered, Interest Recovered
 - Repayment Bucket
 - Age, Salary, Tenure, CIBIL Buckets and many more.